 Replace annually and/or as condition dictates.
-Torque nut to 9 N•m (80 lbf• in).
+Torque nut to 9 N•m (7 lbf•ft)

-PRE-SEASON PREPARATION.
+PRE-SEASON PREPARATION

 To simplify the pre-season preparation we have drawn up a small chart.
-The chart indicates servicing points to be performed by yourself or your authorized dealer.
+The chart indicates servicing points to be performed by you and your servicing dealer.
 If these services are performed as suggested, your vehicle will give you many hours of fun and low cost use.